Michelle Wu sworn in as Boston’s first woman elected mayor

 Like the rent control pledge, Wu can’t unilaterally do away with fares on the public transit system.
 Wu has said she would try to work with partners in state government to make each proposal a reality.

-Wu, who has two small children, is Boston’s third mayor this year.
+Janey made brief comments before Wu was sworn in, thanking the city for the chance to serve as mayor, even for a brief period.

-“I know that Boston is in good hands and I am so proud to call you Madam mayor,” Janey said moments before Wu was sworn in.
+“I know that Boston is in good hands and I am so proud to call you Madam mayor,” Janey said to Wu.

-Janey had been president of the Boston City Council before taking over as mayor.
+Janey had been president of the Boston City Council before taking over as mayor, the second of the city's three mayors this year.

 She rose to the top post on an acting basis when the city’s previous elected mayor, Democrat Marty Walsh, stepped down this year to become U.S. Secretary of Labor under President Joe Biden.
 Janey was sworn in March 24.